 What mesmerized me were the buds and blossoms on that very same vine.
 The blooms looked like dogwood blossoms, but this was just a vine.
 I’ve seen wild roses, but this wasn’t a bush.
 It was a thorny vine, and the thorns had blooms.
 I couldn’t stop staring.

 Like the dewberry vine, my life has been riddled with thorns.
 These days, Grace continues to remind me of my loveliness.
 Standing on the trail last week, the cold wind at my back, tears welled up in my eyes.
 I held my wife close, closed my eyes, and whispered, “thank you for the blooms.”
 I’ve been there.
 I remember what it’s like to reach the end of the rope.
 People in power and those who seem to have never screwed up have discounted me.
 I know what it’s like to be labeled the underdog, but God says I am welcome.
 I am loved.
 I am Beloved.

-I don't share this with you to brag about how much my friends love me, but because I know what it's like to feel worthless and wonder why the hell I choose to keep living.
+I know what it’s like to feel worthless and wonder why the hell I choose to keep living.
 Until I started the recovery process five years ago, there were countless times that I considered driving my truck into the overpass.
 There were days I drank, not for enjoyment, but to desperately try to numb the pain and anxiety.
-I know what it's like to write suicide notes.
+I know what it’s like to write suicide notes.
 I can tell you what hopeless looks like.